 If you don't have a username and password for this please ask Simon Hathrell.

 The club stages an internal one-day Association Croquet One-Ball Tournament early in the season.
-This year however it had to be postponed because of the Coronavirus pandemic, and then postponed again because of bad weather, so instead it is on Wednesday 9th September 2020 (NB: revised date).
+This year it is on Saturday 27th April.

 The tournament is once again run as a charity event as part of the national Charity One-Ball Competition.

-It has an optional entry fee that will be donated to Macmillan Nurses.
+It has an optional entry fee that will this year be donated to the British Heart Foundation.
 A donation of at least £5 is suggested.
 This also means that the event will become a qualifying tournament in the national Charity One-Ball Handicap Competition and, depending on the total amount raised, the winner(s) of our tournament will become eligible to play in the national finals, this year again provisionally at two venues, on Sunday 5th May at Surbiton and Saturday 11th May at Nottingham.
 Follow the links for further details for each national final.

 Results of these games should not be entered on the handicap card.